The Xoloitzcuintli is the national dog of Mexico

 This nutritious food contains natural ingredients with skin-nourishing Omega-6 fatty acids and Vitamin E.

-Click here to get Hill’s for Sensitive Stomach and Skin on Chewy and Amazon.
+You can find Hill’s for Sensitive Stomach and Skin on Chewy and Amazon.

 - Small bites chicken and barley recipe for small breeds